 An adaptogen is a classification of plants and mushrooms that can help our bodies adapt to stress.
 Adaptogens work in a context dependent manner -- In general, adaptogens work to regulate the body’s immune and endocrine systems to help them stay balanced.

 Ashwagandha is calming and relaxing, but not a sedative.
 It should not make you sleepy or lethargic when used in the daytime.
-What it does tend to do is settle your nerves, and promote relaxation so that if you intend to sleep, it will be a smoother process and a more deeply restorative rest.
+What it tends to do is settle the nerves and promote relaxation so that if you intend to sleep, it will be a smoother process and a more deeply restorative rest.